chipsenkbeil/distant.dev/docs/reference/cli/commands/spawn.md

     distant spawn -c "echo hello"
     ```

+### Flags

+* `--cmd <CMD>`: will spawn the specified command.
+This is an alternative
+  syntax to using `--` as described above, and can aid in providing commands
+  without evaluating environment variables locally.

+* `--current-dir <DIR>`: provide an alternative directory to use as the current
+  working directory for the spawned process.
+By default, the process will
+  inherit the working directory of the server.

+* `--environment <ENV>`: provide environment variables to be available in the
+  process when spawned.
+These are comma-separated in a `KEY=VALUE` format.

+* `--lsp <SCHEME>`: captures stdin and stdout of the process, evaluates it as
+  language server protocol messages, and translates any file references that
+  use `file://` into `distant://` (or the custom `scheme`) and vice versa.
+This
+  is needed when working with language servers to ensure that they can properly
+  detect and work with files while allowing the local machine to operate on
+  them using the `distant` scheme.

+* `--pty`: starts the process using a pseudo terminal.
+This is normally what
+  `distant shell` will do, and the dimensions of the pseudo terminal are
+  calculated from the current terminal used to execute `distant spawn ...`.

+* `--shell [<SHELL>]`: if specified, will spawn the process in the specified
+  shell, defaulting to the user-configured shell.

 ### Supporting environment variables

 If you try to use environment variables when spawning a process, you may notice